SolemmaLLC/ClimateStudioDocs/docs/thermalModel.rst

 Building
 --------------
-- **Energy Use Intensity** shows monthly EUI levels for the whole building for heating, cooling, lighting and equipment
+- **Energy Use Intensity** shows monthly EUI levels for the whole building for heating, cooling, lighting and equipment.

-- **Energy Use** shows total monthly energy use for the whole building for heating, cooling, lighting and equipment
+- **Energy Use** shows total monthly energy use for the whole building for heating, cooling, lighting and equipment.

-- **Zone Temperature Curves** show the number of hours for each zone that the operative temperature is below (red) or abor (blue) a given temperature.
-In the example below, the operative temperature Open Office zone is 73h per year above 26oC indicating a potential propensity for overheating.
+- **Zone Temperature Curves** show the number of hours for each zone that the operative temperature is below (red) or above (blue) a given temperature.
+In the example below, the operative temperature of the Open Office zone is 73h per year above 26 degrees celcius, indicating a potential propensity for overheating.

 .. figure:: images/thermalModel4.png
    :width: 900px
    :align: center

-- **Energy Flow** indicates the monthly sum of heat flows into and out of a zone.
+- **Energy Flow** indicates the monthly sum of heat flows in and out of a zone.
 Heat from equipment, people and electric lighting is always positive.
 System loads may be positive (heating) or negative (cooling).

 .. figure:: images/thermalModel5.png
    :width: 900px